MichielsenM/FOAM/docs/Configuration.md

 - evolution_step
 >   type: float <br>
     default: -0.01 <br>
-    Change in the evolutionary parameter from one step to the next (negative if quantity decreases, e.g. central hydrogen content Xc)
+    Change in the evolutionary parameter from one step to the next (negative if quantity decreases, e.g. central hydrogen content Xc).

 - N_periods
 >   type: int <br>
     default: None <br>
-    Number of periods in the observed pattern
+    Number of periods in the observed pattern.

 - N_pattern_parts
 >   type: int <br>